-In line with industry standards, the Evaluation Team defines the persistence of retrocommissioning measures as the median length of time that equipment or control strategies are in place and operational, with operational meaning functioning as originally intended and with energy savings equal to or greater than 50% of the original savings.
+In line with industry standards, the Evaluation Team defines the persistence of retro- Formatted: Not Highlight commissioning measures as the median length of time that equipment or control strategies are in place and operational, with operational meaning functioning as originally intended and with energy savings equal to or greater than 50% of the original savings.
 The Evaluation Team compared our findings to the values currently used in the 2022 Program Savings Document (PSD) to determine if the values should be updated.
-Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other non-lighting, non-refrigeration, and non-process retro-commissioning measures to a single value 7 years.
-Although our research resulted in different EUL estimates for the five measure categories under study, the Evaluation Team recommends using a single value because the differences
+Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other retro- commissioning measures to a single value 7 years.
+Although our research resulted in different EUL Formatted: Not Highlight estimates for the five measure categories under study, the Evaluation Team recommends using a single value because the differences between the values for each measure category are not large and are based on low numbers of observations.
+Table 1Table 1 shows the EUL estimates from the literature review and market actor interviews, the EUL value from the Program Savings Document (PSD), and the updated EUL value recommended by the Evaluation Team.
+Because the literature review also included RCx Formatted: Not Highlight measures outside the five categories targeted in this study, the Evaluation Team recommends using the non-specific HVAC RCx measure EUL of 7 years for any HVAC RCx measure categories not listed in the table below,1